-INVERTER UNIT - 1000W -If Equipped
+INVERTER UNIT - 1000W

-The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120volt AC equipment inside the coach.
+The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120volt AC equipment inside the motorhome.
 The inverter unit is located inside an interior cabinet.

 NOTE: Batteries will deplete with use of the inverter.